 Summary: “And he carried me away in the Spirit to a great, high mountain, and showed me the holy city Jerusalem coming down out of heaven from God, having the glory of God, its radiance like a most rare jewel, like a jasper, clear as crystal” John 21:10-11.

-God reigns in the heavenly city He has prepared and His desire is to reign in the hearts of those who believe in Him.
-Everywhere God reigns He is praised and worshipped.
-We declare this whenever we say the words of the Lord’s Prayer “Our Father who art in heaven.
+A place where God reigns is subject to His will.
+A person who is filled with thanksgiving, praise and worship will acknowledge God in every area of their life and cannot do anything outside His will.
+We declare this whenever we say the Lord’s Prayer “Our Father who art in heaven.
 Hallowed be thy name.
 Thy will be done on earth as it is in heaven”.
-When we are sincere in our praise and worship we will accept that doing His will is the best thing that can ever happen to us.
-In the Holy city where His will is done everything is perfect.
-When we do His will we will dwell with him as His people.
-He will wipe away every tear from our eyes; there shall be no more death, nor sorrow, nor crying.
+When we are sincere in our praise and worship, we will accept that doing His will is the best thing that can ever happen to us.
+In the heavenly city everything is perfect as everything is in accordance with His will.
+We become His people and live with him when we do His will.
+As His people He will wipe away every tear from our eyes and there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.”

 At Creation God prepared a perfect home for man.
 He gave man dominion over all creation to safeguard that perfect home.
 He had dominion over the serpent but was deceived and lost his home and his god given dominion.
 Satan believed he had won an important victory because God had given authority to man and only a man could restore that authority and man was no longer in a position to exercise that authority.
 This seemed impossible because in Adam all have sinned and justice and righteousness were the foundations of His throne.
 The devil did not reckon that God would become a man without a sin nature, live a sinless life and be offered up as a sacrifice to pay the penalty for sin.
 On the Cross Christ shed His blood to pay the penalty for sin “for the wages of sin is death”.